Tangent equations of motion for nonlinear response functions: Discussion

 \section{Discussion}

 To clarify the computational cost of our approach, it is useful to distinguish the order $n$ of the response function from the order $m$ of the Gateaux derivative used in the protocol.
-In the frequency-domain extraction based on Eq.~\eqref{eq:chi_nth}, the $(n{-}1)$th Gateaux derivative eliminates all lower-order response contributions, so that the target $n$th-order response is isolated by taking $m = n-1$ derivatives [after (anti)symmetrization in Eq.~\eqref{eq:symmetrized_Q}].
+In the weak-source frequency-domain extraction based on Eq.~\eqref{eq:chi_nth}, the $(n-1)$th Gateaux derivative eliminates all lower-order response contributions, so that the target $n$th-order response is isolated by taking $m=n-1$ derivatives [after (anti)symmetrization in Eq.~\eqref{eq:symmetrized_Q}].
+In the zero-field source-derivative formulation introduced in Sec.~\ref{sec:zero_field}, the broadband source pulse is instead included as an additional Gateaux-derivative direction and the reconstruction is performed at $f=0$; hence, the corresponding derivative order is $m=n$.
+The numerical demonstrations in Sec.~\ref{sec:demo} use the weak-source formulation.
 The TEOM hierarchy for derivatives up to order $m$ consists of the set $\{\mathcal{D}_{J} \rho\}_{J \subseteq I_m}$ [Eq.~\eqref{eq:Dn_rho}], whose cardinality is $2^m$.
-Thus, the number of dynamical variables to be propagated grows as $\mathcal{O}(2^m)$.
+Thus, the number of dynamical variables to be propagated grows as $\mathcal{O}(2^m)$, with $m=n-1$ for the weak-source formulation and $m=n$ for the zero-field source-derivative formulation.